ShouldApplyShouldApply

 If the median search is 4–7 months for your role category, plan for 6 months of full runway minimum.
 Unemployment benefits cover a portion of this (average US benefit is ~40% of previous wage).
 Severance if received reduces the burn rate.

-A 3-month runway with a 5-month median search produces pressure that distorts the search — you'll accept offers you'd otherwise decline, or rush processes that benefit from patience.
+A 3-month runway with a 5-month median search produces pressure that distorts the search: you'll accept offers you'd otherwise decline, or rush processes that benefit from patience.
 Financial runway is a search strategy lever, not just a financial planning variable.
+If your runway is tight, that's an argument for targeting harder, not casting wider, because accurate targeting is what shortens the search.

 JJ